bignos/Documentation/Neovim/Mastering_Neovim.md

 :g/{pt}/ {ec}             Global search, apply the EX command {ex} on all lines that match the pattern {pt}

 :preserve                 Force the system to save the buffer(not the file)

+:undo                     Undo the last command
+:redo                     Redo the last command
+:help usr_32.txt          More information about how to navigate changes as a tree
 ```

 ### Filename shortcut